safeledger logo

 • Professional Sole Proprietorship: This type of license is for professional services.
 Both foreign nationals and UAE nationals can get this license.
 Foreigners need to appoint a Local Service Agent.
 This is the most common form of sole proprietorship for expats in the UAE.

-The eligibility to set up a sole proprietorship in the UAE depends on the nationality and the type of business activity.
+The eligibility to set up a sole proprietorship in UAE depends on the nationality and the type of business activity.

 • Eligibility Criteria for UAE & GCC Nationals